JanssenProject/jans/jans-core/shibboleth-idp/docs/asynchronous_activation_tests.md

 #### A4.1.1 · `shouldCreatePendingWorkItem_whenCreatedForTr`

-- [ ] covered by test
+- [x] covered by test

 GIVEN a WorkItemType and an opaque trustRelationshipId WHEN a WorkItem is created THEN it is PENDING with a fresh WorkItemId and that type and that TR reference

 #### A4.1.2 · `shouldHaveNoLease_whenPending`

-- [ ] covered by test
+- [x] covered by test

 GIVEN a freshly created WorkItem WHEN its lease is inspected THEN the lease is Lease.NONE

 #### A4.1.3 · `shouldStampCreatedAt_whenCreated`

-- [ ] covered by test
+- [x] covered by test

-GIVEN a TimeSource WHEN a WorkItem is created THEN its createdAt and lastTransitionAt are stamped from that TimeSource
+GIVEN a time source WHEN a WorkItem is created THEN its createdAt and lastTransitionAt are stamped from that time

 #### A4.1.4 · `shouldReferenceExactlyOneTr_whenCreated`

-- [ ] covered by test
+- [x] covered by test

 GIVEN a WorkItem WHEN its TR reference is inspected THEN it references exactly one trustRelationshipId and never null

 #### A4.1.5 · `shouldFailCreation_whenTypeIsNull`

-- [ ] covered by test
+- [x] covered by test

 GIVEN a null WorkItemType WHEN a WorkItem is created THEN it fails and no WorkItem is produced

 #### A4.1.6 · `shouldFailCreation_whenTrReferenceIsNull`

-- [ ] covered by test
+- [x] covered by test

 GIVEN a null trustRelationshipId WHEN a WorkItem is created THEN it fails and no WorkItem is produced

+#### A4.1.7 · `shouldFailCreation_whenNowIsNull`

+- [x] covered by test

+GIVEN a null creation instant WHEN a WorkItem is created THEN it fails and no WorkItem is produced

 ### 4.2 Structural invariants

 #### A4.2.1 · `shouldHoldTrReferenceAsOpaqueValue_notTrustId`

-- [ ] covered by test
+- [x] covered by test

 GIVEN a WorkItem WHEN its TR reference type is inspected THEN it is an opaque value and not the trust Id type *Architecture / dependency guard for §3 — enforced by an import-scan or ArchUnit rule, not runtime behaviour.*